 Delayed in part by the patent lawsuits with Farnsworth, American all-electronic television broadcasts finally began at the Spring opening of the 1939 New York World's Fair, with the famous speech given by Sarnoff "Now ... we add sight to sound".
 Along with a small number of other TV manufacturers, RCA marketed 4 different types of pre-war television receivers to the public.
 Sales were slow due to the lack of programs.
 During WWII, Sarnoff was Eisenhower's top communications expert, overseeing the construction of a radio transmitter that was powerful enough to reach all of the allied forces in Europe.
 He campaigned for, and received, the honorary title of Brigadier General, and thereafter preferred to be known as "General Sarnoff".

 After the war, monochrome television broadcasting and receiver production recommenced almost immediately.
-Color television was the next major development and CBS had their partly-mechanical colour television system approved by the FCC on October 10, 1950.
+Colour television was the next major development and CBS had their partly-mechanical colour television system approved by the FCC on October 10, 1950.
 Sarnoff filed an unsuccessful suit in the United States district court to suspend the ruling.
 He made an appeal to the Supreme court which also upheld the FCC decision.
 Sarnoff pushed his engineers to perfect an all-electronic colour television system that used a signal that could be received on existing monochrome sets.
-CBS was unable to take advantage of the color market, due to lack of manufacturing capability and sets that were triple the cost of monochrome sets.
-A few days after CBS had its color premiere on 14 June 1951, RCA demonstrated a fully functional all-electronic color television system.
+CBS was unable to take advantage of the colour market, due to lack of manufacturing capability and sets that were triple the cost of monochrome sets.
+A few days after CBS had its colour premiere on 14 June 1951, RCA demonstrated a fully functional all-electronic colour television system.

-Color television production was suspended on October 1951 for the duration of the Korean War.
+Colour television production was suspended in October 1951 for the duration of the Korean War.
 As more people bought monochrome sets, it was increasingly unlikely that CBS could achieve any success with its incompatible system.
 The NTSC was reformed and recommended a system virtually identical to RCA's in August 1952.
 On December 17, 1953 the FCC approved RCA's system as the new standard.
 The early colour sets were expensive, unreliable, and RCA's early shadowmask screen robbed some of the picture's brightness and detail.
 Only a few programs per week were broadcast in colour.
 Several years passed before colour televisions sold as well as black-and-white sets.

 Sarnoff retired in 1970, at the age of 79, and died the subsequent year.